kwankiu/HomeSpan/docs/README.md

 - Print mac address and wifi channel if WifiApAdress is true (for ESP8266 ESPNOW)
 - Add ESP-32 HomeKit Camera support
 - Add support to use this library for ESP8266
-- Create a Web Dashboard
+- Create a Web Dashboard (Check out my another project [DashHome](https://github.com/DashHome/DashHome))
-- Support to control other Smart Home device (such as Tuya devices) and act as a bridge
+- Support to control other Smart Home device (such as Tuya devices) and act as a bridge (Check out my another project [DashHome](https://github.com/DashHome/DashHome))
 - Alternative control of accessories (eg Control then through a web dashboard or ESPNOW)

 Welcome to HomeSpan - a robust and extremely easy-to-use Arduino library for creating your own [ESP32-based](https://www.espressif.com/en/products/modules/esp32) HomeKit devices entirely within the [Arduino IDE](http://www.arduino.cc).